Fast 4 Tennis is a relatively new format of tennis that was started by Tennis Australia in an effort to make the game quicker and more fun to play.

 What is a Short Deuce in Fast 4 Tennis?

-Short Deuce is a sudden death point played when both players have 3 points each.
+A short deuce is a sudden death point played when both players have three points each (3-3), with the winner of the sudden death point winning the game.

 Fast 4 Tennis Match Formats